fbpx

 1. Give more praise and recognition: Many people quit because of a lack of appreciation.

-2. Set clear objectives and goals: Results are only as strong as the objectives you set.
+2. Set clear objectives and goals: Results are only as strong as your objectives.

 3. Be future-driven: Using a management technique like PPP— Progress, Plans, Problems—be aware [and guide] your teams’ plans.